maseomoruyi/maseomoruyi/README.md

 ### Hello There! 👋

-I'm Mase!
 Welcome to my GitHub Profile.
+I'm Mase: An aspiring data analyst!

-I am an aspiring data analyst that has almost completed an intense data bootcamp and has successfully completed the Google Data Analytics Specialization course on Coursera!
+I am currently completely an intense data analysis and project management bootcamp and have successfully completed the Google Data Analytics Specialization course on Coursera!

 <!--
 **maseomoruyi/maseomoruyi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.